chocolatapie/Algorithms-and-Data-Structures/README.md

 <details>
   <summary>String and Arrays puzzles</summary>

-  * Figuring out are all symbols in string unique.
+  * Figuring out are all symbols in string are unique.

-  * Figuring out is string a permutation (dcba is a permutation of abcd).
+  * Figuring out is string is a permutation of chars (dcba is a permutation of abcd).

   * Compressing of string (aaaabbbbbccc becomes a a4b5c3).